itsAiham/dice_game/README.md

 If the list does not have more that three lines.
 Then your installation faild.

-You need to upgrade your pip using the following comman
+You need to upgrade your pip using the following command

 ```bash
 pip3 install pip --upgrade